The SQL component allows executing any SQL statement. You can also execute a Stored Procedure and Functions.

 Any parameters are specified in :param format.

-When you specify one or more query parameters you need to click on Parse SQL parameters button.
+When you specify one or more query parameters you need to click on the Parse SQL parameters button.
 This action will parse the query and display any parameters in SQL Parameters section.
 This way API Express knows which parameters can be passed to this particular component.

 This section lists all the parameters that were automatically parsed from the SQL query.
 Each parameter has a name and type, which you can also map into a variable from the service flow.
 This means when the service flow is executed, the variables you map will be automatically passed into this component (and used in where-clause in the SQL query).